Israel Prize: Awarding the prize

 The recipients of the prize are Israeli citizens or organizations who have displayed excellence in their field(s) or have contributed strongly to Israeli culture.
 The winners are selected by committees of judges, who pass on their recommendations to the Minister of Education.
 Prize winners are elected by ad-hoc committees, appointed by the minister of education for each category each year.
 The decisions of the committee must be unanimous.
 The prize money was NIS 75,000 as of 2008.

 Recipients

 Prominent winners include Shmuel Yosef Agnon, Martin Buber, Abba Eban, A. B. Yehoshua, Israel Aumann, Golda Meir, Amos Oz, Ephraim Kishon, Naomi Shemer, David Benvenisti, Leah Goldberg (posthumously) and Teddy Kollek, and organizations such as Israel Philharmonic Orchestra, Jewish Agency, Yad Vashem and Jewish National Fund.
 Though the prize is generally awarded to Israeli citizens only, in exceptional cases it can be awarded to non-Israelis who have held Israeli residency for many years.
 Zubin Mehta received a special award of the Israel Prize in 1991.
 Mehta is originally from India and was music advisor and later the music director of the Israel Philharmonic Orchestra for 50 years until his retirement in 2019.

+In October 2025, after President Donald Trump brokered a peace deal between Israel and Hamas, Prime Minister Benjamin Netanyahu announced he would nominate Trump for the award: the first non-Israeli to be nominated for the award.
+Education Minister Yoav Kisch announced in December 2025 that Trump would receive an inaugural Israel Prize for Peace.
+There were concerns that he is not eligible since he is not a citizen nor resident of Israel, however there is an exception for those who make a "special contribution towards the Jewish people".